node-class-may-2023/ComIT_Node/javascript.md

 console.log('Welcome to JavaScript!!'.length);
 ```

-* Strings has a length property that allows us to know the string value length (characters)
+* Strings have a length property that allows us to know the string value length (characters)
 * We can use it with string literals
-* Also using a string stored in a variable
+* We can also use it on a string stored in a variable
 * Finally we can store the length in a variable too in case we need it
 * [MDN length doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/length)